Trai says declining landline subscriber base a concern

 “Within a service area, the location of POI, for calls between two Public Switched Telephone Networks (PSTNs or fixed-line networks) or between PSTN and NLD (National Long Distance) network shall be at such place as may be mutually agreed between the interconnection provider and interconnection seeker," the regulator said.

-According to Rajiv Sharma, head of equity research at SBI Capital Markets Ltd, the amendments will help incentivise and encourage new players to invest in setting up fixed-line networks and improve competition, and for the existing ones, it will enable expansion.
+According to Rajiv Sharma, head of equity research at SBI Capital Markets Ltd, the amendments will help incentivise and encourage new players to invest in setting up fixed-line networks and promote investments.

 The amendments include establishing a common point of interconnection (POI) for calls between two fixed-line networks within a service area, it said.
 However, these changes will not impact to interconnect usage charge (ICU).